lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 ???

-So, do you need a package as foundation for your multi-tenant project?
+Do you need a package as foundation for your multi-tenant project?
 Most likely yes!

-[CONTINUE READING]

 --